danvk/boggle-paper/paper/content.typ

 - #strong[SMT/ILP solvers] The NP-Hard proof mapped Boggle maximization onto well-known SAT problems.
-These problems are often tackled using ILP Solvers like Z3, OR-Tools or Gurobi.
-A preliminary investigation didn't show much promise here, but this is a large field and more experienced practitioners may be able to use these tools to greater effect.
+These problems are often tackled using ILP Solvers like Z3, OR-Tools, cvc5 or Gurobi.
+A preliminary investigation didn't show much promise here#cite(<danStackoverflow2025>), but this is a large field and more experienced practitioners may be able to use these tools to greater effect.
 - #strong[GPU acceleration] The process described in this paper relies